BigBIueWhale/sanwu_lasers_magnet_connector/README.md

 I chose to use threads from an existing SanwuLasers™️ adapter instead of printing my custom part [with designed threads](./docs/attempt_design_screw.png) for multiple reasons:
 1. 11.5mm diameter is not standard.
 2. Thread specification required English language specification, and can only exist in a step file for show (being pretty).
 This makes the whole process more expensive, and less automatic- it might make it hard for the CNC machine to know what to do!
-3. I can always later design another custom stainless steel piece to fit into the generic 17.60mm hole with superglew, and I can decide to make it have threads!
+3. I can always later design another custom stainless steel piece to fit into the generic 17.60mm hole with super glue, and I can decide to make it have threads!
 This incurs less risk by making the components modular.
 4. Generic- single design works as either male or female screw side.
 Only having to print one step file multiple times is significantly cheaper because it only requires one preparation stage for Xometry.

 # Recreate 3d model from code